RoboForm vs 1Password: which is the best password manager?

 Third-party security audits

-What we do know is that RoboForm has SOC 2 certification on its servers.
-Plus, it’s also worth noting that the said servers are located in a secure Tier 1 facility in Virginia, US – surrounded by armed guards, backup generators, and connections to multiple Internet backbones.
+RoboForm has SOC 2 certification on its servers.
+Plus, it’s also worth noting that the said servers are located in a secure Tier 1 facility in Virginia, US – surrounded by armed guards, backup generators, and connections to multiple internet backbones.
+Moreover, RoboForm has successfully passed three security audits by Secfault Security (latest one in May 2023).

-1Password boasts a long list of security assessments.
+1Password boasts a long list of security assessments, with the latest one in May 2024.
 For starters, it’s SOC 2 Type 2 certified.
 Apart from that, it’s also regularly assessed, tested, and audited by agencies like Cure53, Secfault Security, Recurity Labs, AppSec, and Onica.
 Plus, 1Password engages Bugcrowd for a public, ongoing bug bounty program.

 RoboForm vs 1Password: features overview